dhoxie/CyberThreatAnalysis/README.md

 The tool used for achieving this is Neo4j graph database management system developed by Neo4j, Inc. and Cypher query language.
 By creating a graph database we try to find a relationship between the CWEs and Attack Tactics through the impacts generated.

-For the purposes of this text there is a folder called "Documentation" that contains everything needed for downloading and recreating the proyect.
-Also, inside the "Documentation" folder there is another folder called "References" with all the links needed for following the explanation.
+For the purposes of this text there is a zip file for every folder that contains everything needed for downloading and recreating the proyect.
+Also, there is a zip file called "References" with all the links needed for following the explanation.

 We'll divide this proyect in two part since we worked in differents concepts to merge them later.

 Let's start:

-.Common Weakness Enummeration (CWE) Part
+# Common Weakness Enummeration (CWE) Part

 As mentioned above, we are working with graph databases for this proyect.
 We used Neo4j and also Cypher query language.
-For those that are new in this DBMS and Cypher we put the link for a tutorial in the references document (recommended).
+For those that are new in this DBMS and Cypher we put the link for a tutorial in the references zip file (recommended).
 This tutorial have a complete description on what is a graph database and a guide on how to set up the neo4j browser.

 The process of creating the database was very complex due to the humongous quantity of CWEs (hundreds surpassing the thousand) and Attack Tactics existing.
 Thanks to this factor, we decided to only work with the top 25 most dangerous software errors.
 In other words, the top 25 CWEs, but even with the top 25 CWEs, the work of creating the database was very extensive.
 After some research we found that Neo4j have the capability of loading csv files.
 Knowing this, we proceded to create excel files for later converting them to csv files and load them into neo4j.
-Note: This excel and csv files can be found in the "csv Files" and "Excel Files" folders inside the "Documentation" folder.
+Note: This excel and csv files can be found in the "csv Files" and "Excel Files" folders zip files.

 This csv files need to be copied at the "import" folder of the database for achieving the load process.
-This folder can be found by going to the neo4j browser -> pressing the "manage" button of the desired database -> Open Folder -> Import.
+This folder can be found by going to the neo4j browser -> pressing the "Manage" button of the desired database -> Open Folder -> Import.

 For loading the CWEs csv file we used the LOAD clause and the following command: